-There is so much confusion between custard apple and sugar apple.
+There is so much confusion between these two fruits.
 People in Sri Lanka tend to interchange between sugar apple and custard apple.
-But they are two different fruits by their look although they taste very similar.
+But they are two different fruits by their looks although they taste very similar.

-Custard apple covered by a green, yellow or red skin which is thick but not hard and it has a pattern of a reptile’s scales.
+This fruit is covered by green, yellow or red skin which is thick but not hard.
+It has a pattern like that of a reptile’s scales.
 Like the sugar apple, its flesh contains a lot of black smooth seeds which can be discarded easily.

 The flesh can be juicy and creamy as well as hard.
 The flavour is sweet and pleasant and tastes like custard.
-The closest I can describe to as eating strawberries with very sweet pear and cinnamon.
+The closest I can get to describing what it’s like to eat this fruit is, it’s like eating strawberries with very sweet pear and cinnamon.
 Absolutely delicious!

 You can buy them in Sri Lanka in supermarkets, fruit shops and at roadside stalls.

-Both sugar apple and custard apple are irresistible for its tastes and aroma that loved by many!
+Both sugar apple and custard apple are irresistible for their tastes and aroma and that is why it’s loved by many!